Neo-Nazism: Estonia

+Standartenführer (Colonel) in the SS and recipient of the Knight's Cross of the Iron Cross with Oak Leaves Alfons Rebane was reburied in Estonia with full military honors in 1999.
+In 2004 a memorial to Rebane was unveiled in northern Estonia and the event was attended by members of parliament.
+Russia's chief rabbi, Berel Lazar condemned the event as serving to escalate neo-Nazism and anti-Semitism.
+In 2018 a memorial for Rebane was installed in Mustla where he lived.

 In 2006, Roman Ilin, a Jewish theatre director from St. Petersburg, Russia, was attacked by neo-Nazis when returning from a tunnel after a rehearsal.
 Ilin subsequently accused Estonian police of indifference after filing the incident.
 When a dark-skinned French student was attacked in Tartu, the head of an association of foreign students claimed that the attack was characteristic of a wave of neo-Nazi violence.
 An Estonian police official, however, stated that there were only a few cases involving foreign students over the previous two years.
 In November 2006, the Estonian government passed a law banning the display of Nazi symbols.

 The 2008 United Nations Human Rights Council Special Rapporteur's Report noted that community representatives and non-governmental organizations devoted to human rights had pointed out that neo-Nazi groups were active in Estonia—particularly in Tartu—and had perpetrated acts of violence against non-European minorities.

-The neo-Nazi terrorist organization Feuerkrieg Division was found and operates in the country, with some members of the Conservative People's Party of Estonia having been linked to the Feuerkrieg Division.